Chevalier23333/demo-ver/README.md

 4. Download the [ONS Postcode Directory](https://data.london.gov.uk/dataset/postcode-directory-for-london-exp5p/) and save it to the `data/raw/` folder.

-5. As you download the demonstration project folder to your machine, set up the file structure as below to run the project: mini-project-2-demo
+5. As you've cloned the demonstration project repository to your local machine, ensure that you have set up the file structure as below to run the project: mini-project-2-demo
    |_README.md
    |